top of page

 What Is The Definition Of Creditworthiness?

-Creditworthiness refers to your ability to take out a loan or mortgage based on your credit rating and data held with credit reference agencies, for example ClearScore.
+Creditworthiness refers to your ability to take out a loan or mortgage based on your credit rating and data held with credit reference agencies, for example Experian.
 A lender will carry out a full credit check before approving you, including looking at any other debts or potential issues on your credit file, generally looking back over a six year period.
 This information can help a lender decide how risky it may be to approve you for a mortgage.

 What Is The Definition Of A Mortgage Affordability Check?